ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 *   Biscuits or cake (optional)

-Alright, let's learn how to correctly brew Darjeeling tea.

 *Disclaimer: I am not a tea sommelier or tea taster; these opinions are based on my personal taste and many years of drinking Darjeeling tea.*

 ## Step 1: Boil filtered water